 Tips to Making this Khmer Raw Fish Salad Recipe for Phlea Trei, Cambodia’s Ceviche

-It’s not unusual for Cambodians to pick up some sashimi quality salmon from the supermarket on a Friday evening and indulge in homemade sashimi, which they dip in soy sauce and wasabi or even fish sauce and Cambodian dipping sauces.
+It’s not unusual for Cambodians to pick up some sashimi quality salmon from the supermarket on a Friday evening and indulge in homemade sashimi, which they dip into fish sauce, soy sauce and wasabi or Cambodian dipping sauces.
 Check out YouTube and you’ll see Cambodian cooks making everything from salmon congee to salmon salads.

 The dressing we’re using is fairly traditional, aside from a couple of additional ingredients, such as lemongrass and kaffir lime leaves and zest – which are still traditional Cambodian ingredients, they’re just not usually used in a Khmer raw fish salad recipe.